 You are here

 Freedom Rating (1 = best, 7 = worst)

 Civil Liberties (1 = best, 7 = worst)

 Political Rights (1 = best, 7 = worst)

 Cape Verde is an electoral democracy.
 The president and members of the 72-seat National Assembly are elected by universal suffrage for five-year terms.
-The prime minister, who nominates the other members of the cabinet, is nominated by the National Assembly and appointed by the president.
+The prime minister is nominated by the National Assembly and appointed by the president.
 International observers considered the 2006 presidential and legislative elections to be free and fair.